Air Quality & Health Are Top of MindWe are learning more about the health risks from methane gas, and the implications are stark.

-Combustion from methane-powered ("natural gas") appliances, including HVAC systems, water heaters and gas stoves, can lead to indoor air pollution levels that exceed EPA’s legal limits for outdoor air pollution – and these appliances are responsible for 10% of US greenhouse gas emissions.
-Plus, these appliances are found to leak methane even when turned off.
-We don’t regulate indoor air the same way we have standards for outdoor pollution.
-Yet we spend up to 90% of our time indoors.
+Combustion from methane-powered ("natural gas") appliances, including HVAC systems, water heaters, dryers and gas stoves, can lead to indoor air pollution levels that exceed EPA’s legal limits for outdoor air pollution.

-Methane's lifetime in the atmosphere is much shorter than CO2, but is more efficient at trapping radiation than CO2.
-Pound for pound, the comparative impact of methane is 25 times greater than CO2 over a 100-year period.1 Studies over the past decade, and especially in the past few years, have shown that:
+While swapping out gas-powered appliances for electric ones can help address indoor air pollution, energy powered by fossil fuels still results in outdoor air pollution.
+Methane's lifetime in the atmosphere is much shorter than CO2, but is more efficient at trapping radiation.
+Pound for pound, the comparative impact of methane is 25 times greater than CO2 over a 100-year period.1 Plus, methane-powered appliances are responsible for 10% of US greenhouse gas emissions.
+Therefore, we must address methane to meet our climate goals.

 Learn More: